 This important step turns data analysis into valuable insights that can shape decision-making processes and ultimately lead to change.
 For example, in the video below, a consultant discusses developing insight into departmental composition using Aura to create a client recommendation.
 The point being—develop your data, but be sure to take the next step in creating interpretative, actionable recommendations.

-5. Use Emotion to Inspire Action
+5. Engaging Emotionally with Data Stories to Inspire Action

 Data storytelling is most impactful when it reaches an emotional level, fostering empathy and making the data insights memorable.
 Stories that evoke emotion help complex information stick.